The advanced procedures we perform

 Orthodontic therapy may include bite evaluations, orthodontic appliances (the pet equivalent of braces), crown reductions, and selective extractions.
 If you are breeding your dog or cat, genetic testing and counseling are also available to determine if bite issues are hereditary.

 VDS is the only facility of its kind in the entire country.
 We are the only practice entirely dedicated to dentistry and oral surgery for pets and where a full-time board-certified veterinary dentist and full-time board-certified veterinary anesthesiologist are always on staff to ensure the best care and outcomes.
 For this reason there is no need to fear anesthesia.
 This ensures the safest, most comfortable experience for your pet.

-Conveniently located in Mt.
-Laurel, NJ, you can count on VDS for Concierge-Care—an exceptional level of service and genuine caring for you and your pet that sets a new standard in delivering veterinary dental care.
+With two locations to choose from, you can count on VDS for Concierge Care—an exceptional level of service and genuine caring for you and your pet that sets a new standard in delivering veterinary dental care.

 Because superior service is our standard of care, and you and your pet deserve it.